 COMPLETE A FEASIBILITY STUDY:

 This study not only helps make sure you can achieve your goal within a reasonable time frame, it also documents key stakeholders, potential donors or donor groups, and determines what it will take to make the campaign a success.

-APPROACH MAJOR DONORS ABOUT SUPPORT FOR THE CAMPAIGN:
+APPROACH MAJOR DONORS ABOUT SUPPORT FOR THE CAPITAL CAMPAIGN: